Tanzania: Redavia I & II

 REDAVIA’s solar units are offered on a rental basis and, being modular, can be sized to meet customers’ needs: units can be rapidly deployed or redeployed if these needs change or lease terms aren’t met.
 With on-site installation taking just six days, these rented modules avoid both high up-front capital costs for the end user and the lengthy development and construction periods typically associated with static PV plants.
 REDAVIA also retains responsibility for maintenance of the solar units, making them a sustainable and affordable long-term solution for communities and businesses of all sizes.

-With funding from InfraCo Africa, REDAVIA is implementing a phased growth plan.
-Using an initial US$350,000 of capital from InfraCo Africa, REDAVIA deployed two solar farms to two rural communities in the Mbeya region of Tanzania: Isenzanya and Shitunguru.
-Once these were operational, InfraCo Africa committed to release further funding up to a total of US$5million to finance the deployment of up to 30 solar systems.
-This investment will enable REDAVIA to prove its business model and grow to a commercially viable scale in Tanzania.
-In turn, REDAVIA’s solution will improve living standards within rural communities and provide isolated SMEs with the power they need to be productive and profitable, fueling economic growth in Tanzania.
+Using initial capital from InfraCo Africa, REDAVIA deployed solar farms to two rural communities in the Mbeya region of Tanzania: Isenzanya and Shitunguru.
+The company also deployed multiple units to serve the remote New Luika mine.
+The project sought to enable REDAVIA to prove its business model and grow to a commercially viable scale in Tanzania.
+In turn, REDAVIA’s solution demonstrated the value of off-grid power to improve living standards within rural communities and to provide isolated SMEs with the power they need to be productive and profitable, fuelling economic growth.